 Even when you rely on cloud computing to maintain and share your data, it is important to understand your IT infrastructure and what it does.
 This helps you understand which elements you are responsible for versus what your ISP or other people/entities might be responsible for when it comes to your network.

-Hardware is any IT component you can touch.
-Therefore, while your software is part of your infrastructure, it is not part of your hardware infrastructure, because it is not a physically present item.
+Hardware is just one IT infrastructure example and consists of any IT component you can touch.
+Therefore, while your software and networking are part of your infrastructure, they are not part of your infrastructure hardware because they are not physical components.
 Hardware includes but is not limited to the items listed below:

 - Hard drive